swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 refers to a table of values
 that has 60 rows and 40 columns.

-Matlab stores *all* data in the form of arrays.
+MATLAB stores *all* data in the form of arrays.
 For example:

 * Numbers, or *scalars* are arrays of zero dimensions, as are single characters,